 The viral load is not so age-dependent.
 However, children who are born infected tend to have high viral loads, and it’s often very difficult to drive their viral loads below detectable levels.
 In the first year of life, we often have to be satisfied with just lowering the level.
 If it drops from a reading in the millions—typical in infants—to around 10,000, we’d probably accept that.

-age, we’re more tolerant of not achieving undetectable levels.
+In fact, with kids of any age, we’re more tolerant of not achieving undetectable levels.
 With only eight anti-HIV drugs approved for them (seven of those in liquid form), children have fewer options than adults, so we’re less likely to switch therapies unless the jump in viral load is very significant.
 For example, an increase from undetectable to over 5,000—and certainly to 10,000 or more—combined with a significant CD4 drop might make me change a regimen.

 Margaretha’s gradual viral load drops in response to therapy are typical.
 Her first count—at age 3 and a half—was 130,000.
 At 4, she was put on a combination of ddI (Videx), d4T (Zerit) and nelfinavir (Viracept).
 After six months, the viral load dropped to 10,000, but it took another two years for it to become undetectable.
 Her most recent count is 900 copies per milliliter (shown as HIV RNA PCR, 0.90 THOUS CPS/ML), but not a cause to switch therapy.